deck-app/codeigniter/README.md

 # Codeigniter
 ## Introduction
 ### What is CodeIgniter?
 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.
-More information can be found at the official site.
+More information can be found at the [official site] (https://codeigniter.com).

 This repository holds the source code for CodeIgniter 4 only.
 Version 4 is a complete rewrite to bring the quality and the code into a more modern version, while still keeping as many of the things intact that has made people love the framework over the years.

-More information about the plans for version 4 can be found in the announcement on the forums.
+More information about the plans for version 4 can be found in [the announcement] (https://forum.codeigniter.com/thread-62615.html) on the forums.

 ## Getting started
 The quickest way to get started with the Deck Codeigniter Development Container is using docker-compose.